LynnAmsbury/click-a-dog/README.md

 React, Reactstrap, shuffle-array npm package

 ## Playing the game
-Navigate to the app: https://lynnamsbury.github.io/click-a-dog/
+Navigate to the app's homepage: https://click-a-dog.herokuapp.com/

 There are 12 clickable images.
 Users click on an image to gain a point.